Vibha-13/Launchpad/README.md

 ## Security

-The API was tested with real multi-user scenarios, including:
+The API was manually tested end-to-end with real multi-user scenarios, including:
 - unauthenticated requests being rejected
 - validation of task and help-request input
 - users being isolated from each other's tasks